-Ross Murray, the director of News and Faith Initiatives at GLAAD, is particularly intrigued by an Indonesian web series called CONQ, as well as the possible cautionary tale that it provides.
+Ross Murray, the director of global and southern US programs at GLAAD, is particularly intrigued by an Indonesian web series called CONQ, as well as the possible cautionary tale that it provides.
 "It's about two gay best friends and their lives," he said.
 "It started getting attention, and started getting threats.
 [The makers] wound up pulling it."

 In other words, visibility can be a double-edged sword.
 "The overall trajectory for a lot of LGBTIQ people is positive, but we're also seeing an acute backlash around the world," Jessica Stern, executive director of OutRight Action International, a human rights organization, told the LA Times this June.
 "The backlash is akin to what happens to many communities and movements when they stand up and advocate for their rights."

 "There is also a strong presence of gay characters as comic relief based strongly on stereotyping, and often with racist undertones," said Thomás Levy of gay characters in Brazilian programming.
 "We're also going through a 'politically incorrect' humor phase, which is just... not good."